Skip to main content

 The following recipe and photography were provided by local blogger Abby Thome of The Thome Home.

-Baked, fluffy and cake-like donuts that are the perfect combination of sweet and salty.
+Baked, fluffy and cake-like, these donuts offer the perfect balance of sweet and salty flavors!

 Maple Bacon Mini Donuts